Archie Campbell's Rindercella

 I have been convinced and concluded myself that the spoonerization of the Fairy Tale of Cinderella was first achieved by Colonel Stoopnagel of radio fame.
 See what I deem the original version and learn more about Stoopnagle.

-Next, there is the version which I've had the longest, which is very close to the transcribed Campbell version.
+Next, there is the version which I've had the longest, which is very close to the Campbell transcription above.

-I was sent this version to be attributed to Milburn Stone.
+I was sent another version attributed to Milburn Stone.
 Stone was a guest on Dean Martin's weekly TV show and told Cinderella, interactive with Dean Martin.
 Stone was also Doc on the TV Series Gunsmoke.

 Then, I received a new version from Alan H of England.
 To quote Alan: